 Democracy and human rights

 Human rights are universal and apply to everyone.
 They establish that all human beings, irrespective of country, culture and context, are born free and equal in dignity and rights.
 Democracy policy includes general elections, measures to strengthen and protect the individual’s opportunities for influence, and measures to promote and guarantee respect for human rights.
-The rights of the child, discrimination, international law, disabilities, the Constitution of Sweden and personal privacy, national minorities and the Sami also come under the area of democracy and human rights.
+Human rights, democracy and the rule of law will also permeate all Swedish foreign policy.

 News about democracy and human rights